Edit Content

 Is Alliant Capital Management a Legitimate Company?

 Given its tactics, you may wonder if Alliant Capital Management is even a legitimate company.
-According to the Better Business Bureau (BBB), Alliant Capital Management is a real debt collection agency that has been operating for several years.
+According to the Better Business Bureau (BBB), Alliant Capital Management LLC is a real debt collection agency that has been operating since 2013.
 However, that doesn’t mean its methods are always lawful or ethical.

-Like many debt collection agencies, Alliant Capital Management has a record of complaints filed against it, particularly for aggressive phone harassment and unfair practices.
+Like many debt collection agencies, Alliant Capital Management LLC has a record of complaints filed against it, particularly for aggressive phone harassment and unfair practices.
+These actions can negatively impact your credit report.
 If they contact you, knowing your rights under the FDCPA is crucial to ensure they do not cross legal boundaries.

 Harassment Tactics Used by Alliant Capital Management

-If you’ve been receiving harassing phone calls from Alliant Capital Management, it’s essential to recognize the signs of illegal activity.
+If you’ve been receiving harassing phone calls from an Alliant Capital Management collect all, it’s essential to recognize the signs of illegal activity.
+These actions may constitute illegal debt collection practices under the FDCPA.
+It is important to understand that a third party debt collector must adhere to legal limitations, such as obtaining a judgment before garnishing wages, and they are prohibited from engaging in abusive practices under the Fair Debt Collection Practices Act (FDCPA).
 Here are some of the common tactics that collection agencies like Alliant Capital Management may use, which could be considered harassment:

 • Use of Profane or Abusive Language: It is against the law if they are rude or abusive over the phone or use threatening or foul language.